a2stuff/intbasic/README.md

    * Pressing <kbd>Control</kbd>+<kbd>C</kbd> will usually exit a program as well.
    * Optionally, hold down <kbd>Open Apple</kbd> or <kbd>Solid Apple</kbd> when starting to allow exiting the program to remain at the `>` prompt.

+3. When invoked directly, if a `INT` file named `HELLO` is present, will be run automatically.

 > ⚠️ Note that while Integer BASIC programs do have the ability to execute commands from BASIC with `PRINT "<control-D>..."`, only the above commands are supported.
 Commands for operating on text files (`OPEN`, `READ`, etc) are not supported.

 ## Integer BASIC